Battle of Sedan (1940): Battle of Bulson

 On the left side of the Bulson ridge, the Germans encountered 13 French tanks with support from infantry near Chéhéry.
 The Germans' advance intended to strike at Connage to the south of the town of Chéhéry, to outflank the French.
-Kirchner reacted quickly, ordering two anti-tank platoons to be set up at Connage.
-The 37 mm guns struggled to halt the French armour which then outflanked the position at Connage by moving to the west while the infantry advanced from the south east on the German right flank.
-The 43rd Assault Engineer Battalion and the 8th Company, 2nd Battalion, 2nd Panzer Regiment arrived and pushed the French back to the town of Chémery-sur-Bar, some 5 km south west of Bulson, and due south of Connage.
+Kirchner reacted quickly, ordering two anti-tank platoons to set up at Connage.
+The 37 mm guns struggled to halt the French armour, which then outflanked the position at Connage by moving to the west while the infantry advanced from the south-east on the German right flank.
+The 43rd Assault Engineer Battalion and the 8th Company, 2nd Battalion, 2nd Panzer Regiment, arrived and pushed the French back to the town of Chémery-sur-Bar, some 5 km south-west of Bulson, and due south of Connage.

-At 10:45, Lafontaine ordered a retreat and Guderian finally got heavy artillery from the Großdeutschland Infantry Regiment.
-The 88 mm dual role artillery guns and the heavier Panzer III and IVs reached the area of the battle.
+At 10:45, Lafontaine ordered a retreat, and Guderian finally got heavy artillery from Großdeutschland.
+The 88 mm dual-role artillery guns and the heavier Panzer III and IVs arrived.
 By this time, the French 7th Tank Battalion had been wiped out and the 213th Infantry Regiment had been devastated.
 Only 10 French tanks, out of 40, remained.
-In the two pitched battles the 7th Tank Battalion fought that day they lost 10 from 13.
+In the two pitched battles the 7th Tank Battalion fought that day, they lost 10 of 13.
 Delays on the right flank meant the 205th Infantry Regiment and 4th Tank Battalion did not reach their starting line until 10:45, by which time the battle on the left wing had been lost and further attacks on the right would have made little sense.
-The 1st Panzer Division's victory parade was held in Chemery at 12:00, but it was cut short when the Luftwaffe bombed the square by mistake inflicting a few casualties.
+The 1st Panzer Division's victory parade was held in Chemery at 12:00, but it was cut short when the Luftwaffe bombed the square by mistake, inflicting a few casualties.